trollmarsj/trollmarsj.github.io/README.md

 **Master of Science** in Electronic Systems Design - Embedded Systems<br>
 [NTNU: Norwegian University of Science and Technology](https://www.ntnu.edu) - Trondheim, Norway _(Aug 2018 - Dec 2020)_ <br>
 **_Master's thesis:_** Interactivity in Digital Storytelling: An Influencing Factor of QoE<br>
-Worked with iTrollheimen AS and Nord Universitet to create an augmented reality (AR) app prototype on iPad, _Home of the Trolls_, which aimed at providing an AR experience for the tourists in Trollheimen.
+Worked with [iTrollheimen AS](https://itrollheimen.no) and Nord Universitet to create an augmented reality (AR) app prototype, _Home of the Trolls_, on iPad using Unity, which aimed at providing an AR experience for the tourists in Trollheimen.
 Different troll stories were displayed, based on the users' geolocation.<br>
 **_Relevant courses:_**
   - [Low level programming](https://www.ntnu.edu/studies/courses/TDT4258#tab=omEmnet)
   - [Real-time programming](https://www.ntnu.edu/studies/courses/TTK4145#tab=omEmnet)